ICHEC/qpcc/lecture-01/demystifying-qc.md

 #### How does Quantum Computing work??

-One of the key methods my which individual processors have been classically made more powerful has been through reducing their scale and size.​Chipmakers have incrementally gone down in the sizes of transistors that are used to build processors from 10 nanometers to 7 nanometers to now 5 and 3 nanometers.​
+One of the key methods by which individual processors have been classically made more powerful has been through reducing their scale and size. ​Chipmakers have incrementally gone down in the sizes of transistors that are used to build processors from 10 nanometers to 7 nanometers to now 5 and 3 nanometers.​

 ​In simplistic terms, a transistor is a device to control the flow of electrons, and using that ability to represent binary states (simplistically, a flow in a certain direction may represent zero, while in the opposite may represent one). ​Typically within a transistor, the source and drain are two ends, while a gate is used to control the flow of electrons between the source and drain.​